keslerlee/personal-website/src/content/pages/home.md

 # Welcome to My Portfolio

-Hi, I'm **Kesler Lee** — a developer passionate about building great software.
+Hi, I'm **Kesler Lee**, a Software Engineer and Machine Learning Engineer.
+I’m passionate about building scalable data pipelines and machine learning.
-This website is styled to look like VSCode with the One Dark Pro theme.

-> [!IMPORTANT]
-> This is a personal portfolio website.
-Feel free to explore my projects and learn more about me!

 ## What You'll Find Here